tpiva/PackageQuality/README.md

 ## How use
 This project needs a database Postgres, so that It's neccessary to have it install and running in your machine. **If you don't have**, please follow steps in next session.

+### Github token

+It's necessary to add GitHub token to this project works.
+See [Github token](https://docs.github.com/pt/github/authenticating-to-github/creating-a-personal-access-token)

+The access token needs to be in enviroment: GITHUB_TOKEN

 ### Instancing database and initializing it

 First of all install all dependecies of project by command: